pcingola/SnpEff/src/docs/snpsift/annotate.md

 # SnpSift Annotate

-Annotate using fields from another VCF file (e.g. dbSnp, 1000 Genomes projects, ClinVar, ExAC, etc.).
+Annotate using fields from another VCF file (e.g. dbSnp, ClinVar, ExAC, etc.).

 ### Typical usage

 This is typically used to annotate IDs and INFO fields from a 'database' VCF file (e.g. dbSnp).
 Here is an example:

-    java -jar SnpSift.jar annotate dbSnp132.vcf variants.vcf > variants_annotated.vcf
+    java -jar SnpSift.jar annotate dbSnp.vcf variants.vcf > variants_annotated.vcf

+### Annotation strategies

-Important: `SnpSift annotate` command has different strategies depending on the input VCF file:
+`SnpSift annotate` uses different strategies depending on the database VCF file format:

-* **Uncomressed VCF** If the file is not compressed, it created an index in memory to optimize search.
-This assumes that both the database and the input VCF files are sorted by position, since it is required by the VCF standard (chromosome sort order can differ between files).
-* **Compressed, Tabix indexed** It uses the tabix index to speed up annotations.
-* **Compressed, NOT Tabix indexed** It loads the entire 'database' VCF file into memory, which may be slow or even impractical for large 'database' VCF files.
-This allows to annotate using unsorted VCF files.

-Note:

-* By default it adds ALL database INFO fields.
-* You can use the `-info` command line option if you only want select only a subset of fields from db.vcf file.
-* You can use the `-id` command line option if you only want to add ID fields (no INFO fields will be added).
-* Using the `-exists` command line option, you can annotate entries that exists in the 'database' file.

-!!! info
-    DbSnp in VCF format can be downloaded [here](ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/00-All.vcf.gz) (GRCh38 coordinates).
-    For other versions, check [this link](ftp://ftp.ncbi.nih.gov/snp/organisms/).
+* **Uncompressed VCF (plain text):** SnpSift creates a file-based index (`*.sidx`) for the database.
+The index is saved next to the database file and reused on subsequent runs if the database has not changed.
+Both the database and the input VCF files should be sorted by position.
+* **Compressed with Tabix index (bgzip + .tbi):** SnpSift uses the tabix index for fast random-access lookups.
+The database must be compressed with `bgzip` and indexed with `tabix`.

+**Note:** Compressed VCF files without a tabix index are not supported and will produce an error.
+You must either provide a tabix index or use an uncompressed VCF.

+### Default behavior

+* By default, both the ID field and ALL INFO fields from the database are added to matching entries.
+* By default, variant matching requires chromosome, position, REF, and ALT to match (case-insensitive for REF/ALT).
+* If a variant from the input VCF has no match in the database, it is left unchanged.
+* Database IDs are appended to the input entry's ID field (duplicates are removed).
+* For multi-allelic sites, each ALT allele is queried independently.
+Per-allele INFO fields (Number=A in the VCF header) get the correct value for each specific allele.

+---

+## Command Options

+**Database selection:**

+- `database.vcf` : Use this VCF file as the annotation database (positional argument).
+Can be bgzipped and tabix-indexed.
+- `-dbsnp` : Use the DbSnp database (downloaded automatically if configured).
+- `-clinvar` : Use the ClinVar database (downloaded automatically if configured).

+**Annotation control:**

+- `-id` : Only annotate the ID field (no INFO fields).
+Default: true.
+- `-info <list>` : Annotate using only the specified comma-separated list of INFO fields.
+Default: ALL.
+- `-noId` : Do not annotate the ID field.
+- `-noInfo` : Do not annotate INFO fields.
+- `-exists <tag>` : Add a FLAG INFO field named `<tag>` if the variant exists in the database.
+No INFO values are transferred, only the presence/absence flag.
+- `-a` : Annotate fields even when the database has an empty value (uses '.' for missing).
+By default, empty fields are skipped.
+- `-noAlt` : Match variants by coordinates only (chromosome, position), ignoring REF and ALT alleles.
+- `-name <str>` : Prepend `<str>` to all annotated INFO field names.
+Useful when annotating from multiple databases to avoid field name collisions.

+**Method selection (usually auto-detected):**

+- `-sorted` : Force the sorted/uncompressed VCF strategy (creates `.sidx` index).
+- `-tabix` : Force the tabix strategy.
+- `-maxBlockSize <int>` : Set the maximum block size when creating the `.sidx` index (used with `-sorted`).

+---

+## Examples

 ### Example 1: Annotating `ID` from dbSnp